A Citizen's Guide to Terrorism and Counterterrorism

 New to the Second Edition

-- Analyzes published White House strategy for countering terrorism.
+• Analyzes the current published White House strategy for countering terrorism.

 Part I: The Threat.